The Real Estate Financial Planner™ software allows you to model how a portfolio of Accounts and Properties perform over time.

 Let’s compare the Net Worth of someone who buys just one Property.
 In one Scenario, they have a fixed Appreciation Rate of 3% and in the other Scenario, they have a variable Appreciation Rate that averages 3%.
 Here’s a Chart of Net Worth.

-The difference on a single property over 40 years is about $10,000.
+The difference on a single Property over 40 years is about $10,000.
 It could just as easily have been the other way around, but in this comparison, the variable Appreciation Rate did $10,000 better than the static Appreciation Rate.
-If we ran the variable one again, we’re very likely to get slightly different results.
+If we run the variable one again, we’re very likely to get slightly different results.
 Let’s do that.

 Running it again, the Net Worth of the variable one was about $14,000 lower this time.
 Here’s the Chart.

-As you run each one, there is some variation in how much the Property is worth and therefore what the ultimate Net Worth will be just buying the 1 Property.
+As you run each one, there is some variation in how much the Property is worth and therefore what the ultimate Net Worth will be just buying the one Property.

-I won’t do it here, but you can imagine what would happen if we vary more things like rent appreciation, taxes, insurance, maintenance, capital expenses, vacancy, stock market rates of return and more… all in the same Scenario.
+I won’t do it here, but you can imagine what would happen if we were to vary more inputs like rent appreciation, taxes, insurance, maintenance, capital expenses, vacancy, stock market rates of return and more… all in the same Scenario.
 It is likely that the range of Net Worth would be wider.

 I’m going to skip ahead and show you what running 10 variable Scenarios looks like with just varying the Appreciation Rate on a single Property.

 And here is what it looks like in month 480 so you can more easily see the difference between the 11 different Scenarios (10 variable and 1 fixed).
 The 3% fixed Appreciation Rate happens to be the yellow one, the 3rd from the right.